ntphuc149/ViLQA/README.md

 - Answer: "07 năm" (07 years)

 The model must extract the correct answer span from the given context based on the question.

-## Key Features

-- Fine-tuning Question Answering models on Vietnamese data.
-- Support for advanced language models.
-- Easy integration with popular tools and libraries.
-- Customizable and extendable for different datasets.

-## System Requirements

-- Python 3.7 or higher
-- Python libraries listed in requirements.txt

 ## Installation Guide